-Under the governance of the EPEE Advisory Committee, the Study Committees are responsible for:
+The Study Committees are responsible for:

-- The EPEE Action Plan section, related to their Study Committee - The choice of topics for the tutorials, with respect to the identified target groups - The design and production of the teaching material of the tutorials - The definition of the tutorials content - The appointment of lecturers - The monitoring of the quality of the tutorials.
+- The choice of topics for the tutorials, with respect to the identified target groups - The design and production of the teaching material of the tutorials - The definition of the tutorials content - The appointment of lecturers - The monitoring of the quality of the tutorials.

-The Technical Committee of CIGRE will monitor the involvement of the Study Committees, on a regular basis.
+The Technical Council of CIGRE will monitor the involvement of the Study Committees, on a regular basis.